Basics of “Tapping”

 If you would like to attend a live workshop, a 30 min online workshop is currently being offered through USG Well-Being on the 3rd Fridays of each month.
 All are welcome.

-Last but not least, if you would like to bring the Tapping experience to your unit or class (i.e. for team building or as a mindfulness or emotional intelligence exercise) please reach out to tapping@ece.gatech.edu.
-By now around 100 units on GT campus have enjoyed the experience ranging from 10 ~ 60 min, with anywhere from 10 – 200 participants at a time.
+If you would like to bring the Tapping experience to your unit or class (i.e. for team building or as a mindfulness or emotional intelligence exercise) please reach out to tapping@ece.gatech.edu.
+More than 130 units on GT campus have enjoyed the experience ranging from 10 ~ 60 min, with anywhere from 10 – 200 participants at a time.

 Anything Else To Be Aware of?

-• There are many variations, adaptations of Tapping (TFT, EFT, TTT, etc.).
-Although EFT Tapping is most well researched clinically and is well established to be considered an evidence based modality, this website will primarily be focusing on a simplified non-verbal style of Tapping.
+- There are many variations, adaptations of Tapping (TFT, EFT, TTT, etc.).
+Although EFT Tapping is most well researched clinically and is well established, enough to be considered an evidence based modality, this website will primarily be focusing on a simplified non-verbal style of Tapping.
 This style may be called “Trauma Tapping Techniques (TTT),” “Tap & Breathe,” “Bronze Tapping,” “Silent Tapping,” and so on.

-• “Tapping” is considered to be generally safe.
-However, as with any potent tools, there can be situations where stress response can intensify even with the most gentle form of Tapping presented here (though rare).
+- “Tapping” is considered to be generally safe.
+However, as with any potent tools, there can be situations where stress response intensifies even with the most gentle form of Tapping (though rare).
 If handled correctly, this can be a catalyst of a breakthrough.
 Yet without the right support, it can potentially feel overwhelming and scary.
-Therefore, if you ever notice adverse reactions, please seek out good emotional support and professional help as soon as you can to navigate through this very important (and typically temporary) phase with the least amount of pain.
+Therefore, if you ever notice adverse reactions, please seek out good emotional and/or professional help as soon as you can, in order to navigate through this very important (and typically temporary) phase with the least amount of pain.

 Welcome to the new phase of self-care and self-regulation.